 Effective Criticism Work Expectation:

-Taking some of the blame, whether deserved or not, will make the criticism more acceptable for the team member.
-And with the focus on the future, it may improve their attention to detail going forward.
+Taking some of the blame, whether deserved or not, will make the criticism more acceptable to the team member.
+And, with the focus on the future, it may improve their attention to detail going forward.

 Effective Criticism Summary

 Contact us about enrolling in our private, online Project Management Basics course to learn these skills.
-You work with an expert PM and you can have as many e-mails, phone calls and live video conferences with them as you need.
+You work with an expert PM and have as many e-mails, phone calls and live video conferences as you need.